 From 2:06 p.m. (italicized text next to strike-outs updated): Facing criticism over the fact it did not issue hurricane warnings during Superstorm Sandy, the National Hurricane Center

-has proposed looser criteria for posting these advisories.
+is loosening has proposed looser criteria for posting these advisories.

 According to AccuWeather, which broke the news, the revised conditions for issuing hurricane warnings